ViktoriiaDorzhieva/ProjectCat/README.md

 ## Learning Outcomes

-- Master the basics of RealityKit for AR development.<br/>
+- Mastered the basics of RealityKit for AR development.<br/>
-- Develop skills in Swift and SwiftUI.<br/>
+- Developed skills in Swift and SwiftUI.<br/>
-- Implement interactive and animated AR experiences.<br/>
+- Implemented interactive and animated AR experiences.<br/>
-- Understand texture management and state-based animations in RealityKit.<br/>
+- Learned texture management and state-based animations in RealityKit.<br/>